GETTING AROUND - Local Transportation

 Charlottesville and Albemarle have made strides in increasing the number of bike routes in recent years, and bikers can check out the city's website for some tips on bike safety as well as bicycle friendly trails.
 There are also several biking groups and shops in the area for cycling fans.
 In Virginia, bicycles must follow the same laws as motor vehicles, including riding on the right side of the street, obeying all traffic signs and signals, yielding to pedestrians, and using signals for turning and stopping.
 At night, bicycles must have a white front light visible for 500 feet and either a red rear-reflector visible for at least 600 feet or a red taillight visible for 500 feet.

-Riding a bike on the Downtown Mall is punishable by a fine.
-Ditto for riding on the handlebars of a bike.
+Other bike rules: Riding a bike on the Downtown Mall is punishable by a fine (skateboards are out, too).
+And riding on the handlebars of a bike is a no-go anywhere.
 And since 2011, in the city, any kid age 14 or younger on a street, sidewalk, or bicycle path must wear a helmet when riding a bicycle, scooter, or even a "toy vehicle."

 The city has a "community bike" shop that teaches patrons how to repair, build, and maintain bikes that they can keep.
 Charlottesville Community Bikes aims to promote environmentally friendly transportation and accepts donations of tools, bicycles, and parts.

 Thanks to the area's long history, many roads have different names along a single path, usually changing as a city street moves into the county and becomes a road.
-Here's a handy tip-sheet:
+Here's a handy tip-sheet.
+Confused?
+Here's a road primer:

 Emmet Street=Seminole Trail=U.S. 29